 - Failure to drink anything

-- Nocturnal wildlife seen out during the day (extremely rare)
+- Nocturnal wildlife is seen out during the day (extremely rare)

 If you believe an animal is rabid, please call Animal Control immediately at 512-260-4622